-T 0333 150 3456
+T 0808 808 3000

 alzscot.org

 Care Information Scotland

-This is a phone, webchat and website service providing information about care services for people living in Scotland.
+A phone, webchat and website service providing information about care services for people living in Scotland

 T 0800 011 3200

 careinfoscotland.scot

 Carers Trust Scotland

 Information about local carer and young carer support services.

 T 0300 772 7701

 carers.org/scotland

+Change Mental Health

+Information and advice for people affected by mental illness and their carers.

+T 0808 8010 515

+changemh.org

 Chest Heart & Stroke Scotland

 Support for people affected by lung and heart disease and stroke.
 They also offer advice on long Covid.

 T 0808 801 0899

 chss.org.uk

 Citizens Advice Scotland

-Local offices for advice/representation on benefits, debt and housing.
+Local offices for advice/ representation on benefits, debt and housing.

-T 0808 278 7823

-cas.org.uk
+T 0800 028 1456

+citizensadvice.org.uk/scotland

 Contact

 Information and advice for families who care for children with a disability or special need.

 T 0808 808 3555

 contact.org.uk

 Enable

 A membership organisation in Scotland for people with learning disabilities and family carers.

-T 0300 0200 101
+T 0300 0200 101 enable.org.uk

-enable.org.uk

 Living Made Easy

 Information and advice on equipment for independent living.

-E info@dlf.org.uk

 livingmadeeasy.org.uk

 Local council support

 Your local council will have advice on a range of issues including benefits and practical help, energy costs, access to food, housing and other support.

 mygov.scot/find-your-local-council

 Macmillan Cancer Support

 Information and advice for people with cancer, their families and carers.

 T 0808 808 00 00

 macmillan.org.uk

 Marie Curie

 Support for people living with any terminal illness, and their families.
 T 0800 090 2309

-mariecurie.org.uk
+mariecurie.org.uk/services/ scotland

 MND Scotland

 Care and support to people affected by MND and their families.

 T 0141 332 3903

 mndscotland.org.uk

 MS Society Scotland

-Support and information to anyone living with MS and their families T 0808 800 8000
+Support and information to anyone living with MS and their families.

+T 0808 800 8000

 mssociety.org.uk/contact-us/ scotland

 NHS Inform

-Scotland's national health information service provides accurate and relevant information to help make informed decisions about their own health and the health of the people they care for.
+Scotland's national health information service provides accurate and relevant information to help you make informed decisions about your own health and the health of the people you care for.

 T 0800 22 44 88

 nhsinform.scot

 Relationships Scotland

-Counselling and support services for couple, families and young people.
+Counselling and support services for couples, families and young people.

 T 0345 119 2020

 relationships-scotland.org.uk

 Scottish Families Affected by Alcohol and Drugs

 Provides support and information to families, friends and carers affected by someone's drug or alcohol use.

 T 08080 10 10 11

 sfad.org.uk

 Shared Care Scotland

 Information about taking a break from caring.

 T 0138 362 2462

-sharedcarescotland.com
+sharedcarescotland.org.uk

 Shelter Scotland

 Information and advice on housing issues.

 T 0808 800 4444

 scotland.shelter.org.uk

-Support in Mind Scotland

-Information and advice for people affected by mental illness and their carers.

-T 0131 662 4359

-supportinmindscotland.org.uk

 There may be local support groups and organisations that can also provide help.
 Visit carersuk.org/scotland/support-where-you-live

-Every year over 340,000 people in Scotland become carers, looking after family or friends who are older, disabled or seriously ill.
+It's estimated that there are 627,700 people who are looking after family or friends who are older, disabled or seriously ill in Scotland.
 However caring affects you, we're here.
-For information and tailored support, contact the Carers UK Helpline: E advice@carersuk.org T 0808 808 7777 Tell us how you found this guide www.surveymonkey.co.uk/r/DSMRH6V
+For information and tailored support, contact the Carers UK Helpline:

+E advice@carersuk.org

+T 0808 808 7777

+With support from

+Tell us how you found this guide www.surveymonkey.co.uk/r/DSMRH6V